Do you have a baby addicted to their binky or pacifier (or dummy as they call it in some countries?)

 This felt doable.

-This article in Parents.com confirms that as long as the binky habit is done by age 4, you reduce the risk of long term dental issues.
+This article from Parents.com confirms that as long as the binky habit is done by age 4, you reduce the risk of long-term dental issues.

-Our dentist explained that if you wait too long, it actually impacts the adult teeth and how they grow in, essentially setting a path for them to grow in the same way that the pacifier teeth have been growing - outward and bent slightly.
+Our dentist explained that if you wait too long, or if the child is experiencing excessive pacifier use it actually impacts the adult teeth and how they grow in, essentially setting a path for them to grow in the same way that the pacifier teeth have been growing – outward and bent slightly.

 If you’ve ever asked this question in a Facebook mom group, or just standing on the sidewalk in a town with toddlers, you’re going to get all the tips that Mom’s swear by.